-It’s 2021 already and you are sitting with your family enjoying the morning news.
+It’s almost 2022 and you are sitting with your family enjoying the morning news.
 When you were least expecting it, you see a shirtless man wearing horns, rampaging around the US Capitol.

 This mind-boggling bizarre situation was going on in the country and imagine not experiencing this in 4K, in your 4K television set.
 What a waste, right?

 Owning a 4K or Ultra HD Television is fun.
 But the experience can be disappointing more often due to the lack of 4K broadcast content, especially if you got yourself a cable subscription.

 But when Will TV Stations Broadcast in 4K?
 It’s supposed to happen sooner than you think!
 May be it will be between three to five years.

 But first, let’s get to know what the current situation is with 4K broadcasting.